syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/031_Hypr/README.md

 ## Acknowledgements

-These chapters are based on the hypr-audit-trail() content, written by Dan Elder.
+These chapters are based on hypr-audit-trail() documentation written by Dan Elder and Axoflow.